mlflow/mlflow/docs/source/R-api.rst

 Get Experiment
 ==============

-Get meta data for experiment and a list of runs for this experiment.
+Gets metadata for an experiment and a list of runs for the experiment.

 .. code:: r